adamglowacki/vim/README.md

 ## Things to do after .vimrc copied/symlinked
 ### Install all the plugins
-In the vim call `:PluginInstall`.
-And anytime in the future you modify the list of plugins or want to update their versions, call `:PluginUpdate`.
-If you remove any plugin from the list, call `:PluginClean` to delete the files from the filesystem.
+In the vim call `:PlugInstall`.
+And anytime in the future you modify the list of plugins or want to update their versions, call `:PlugUpdate`.
+If you remove any plugin from the list, call `:PlugClean` to delete the files from the filesystem.